gajus/turbowatch/README.md

       // If {interruptible: false}, then Watchrow will wait until the onChange routine completes.
       // Defaults to true.
       interruptible: false,
+      // Name of the trigger.
+Used for debugging
+      // Must match /^[a-z0-9-_]+$/ pattern and must be unique.
+      name: 'build',
       // Routine that is executed when file changes are detected.
       onChange: async ({ spawn }: ChangeEvent) => {
         await spawn`tsc`;